Noether's theorem: One independent variable

 To avoid excessive complication of the formulas, this derivation assumed that the flow does not change as time passes.
 The same result can be obtained in the more general case.

 Geometric derivation

-The Noether's theorem can be seen as a consequence of the fundamental theorem of calculus (known by various names in physics such as the Generalized Stokes theorem or the Gradient theorem):
+Noether's theorem can be seen as a consequence of the fundamental theorem of calculus (known by various names in physics such as the Generalized Stokes theorem or the Gradient theorem):